 - Revise, edit, and rewrite again until you land on a final draft that you love: Keep on at those last couple of steps until the piece feels finished.
 There will always be things to improve, but eventually, the essay will reach a point of satisfaction.
 Then each student can focus on celebrating the beautiful essay they wrote and can leave the writing anxiety at the door.

 Where to Start Writing a College Application Essay

 The most daunting aspect of the college application essay process for many applicants is writing the first draft.
-They might have a million thoughts running through their head about what they want to write about or fancy hooks they’re excited to try.
-Maybe, they’re overwhelmed by the idea of writing about themselves and can’t even start to think about writing.
+They might have a million thoughts running through their head about what they want to write about, or fancy hooks they’re excited to try.
+Maybe, they’re overwhelmed at the idea of writing about themselves and can’t even start to think about writing.
 The personal essay is a writing assignment that many high schools never assign, so the opportunity to write a personal story comes with a lot of stress.
 It’s important to take a deep breath, step back, and plan how to tackle the assignment.